sarg3nt/certified-kubernetes-security-specialist/05 Monitoring, Logging and Runtime Security/01 Falco.md

 ### Rules

-The `/etc/falco/falco_rules.yaml` file is where the main rule set is, it should not be modified as modifications will be overwritten when Falco is updated.
+The `/etc/falco/falco_rules.yaml` file is where the main rule set is, it should not be modified as modifications will be overwritten when Falco is updated
-If you'd like to modify a default rule make a copy of it to the the `/etc/falco/falco_rules.local.yaml` file.
+If you'd like to modify a default rule make a copy of it to the the `/etc/falco/falco_rules.local.yaml` file
 Store new custom rules in the same file `/etc/falco/falco_rules.local.yaml`

 Once rules are edited or added we need to restart the Falco engine